RatEscapeYCC/RatEscape/README.md

 ## Summary on Using Markdown

 ### **With Markdown (headers, bold, and lists)**:
-- **Headers and Bold**: Organizing the content with headers and bold text makes it easier for the LLM to navigate the document and prioritize critical information, leading to more focused and accurate responses.
+- **Headers and Bold**: Using **bold** keywords helps the AI quickly identify and prioritize important details.
+Much like how users emphasize key points on platforms like Twitter, **bold** text acts as a cue for the AI to focus on critical information, improving its ability to generate accurate and relevant responses.
 - **Lists**: Using **ordered** lists (e.g., `1.`, `2.`) helps to indicate a sequence or priority, making the task or steps clear to the LLM. **Unordered** lists (e.g., `-` or `*`) are useful for grouping related items without implying any particular order, allowing for more flexibility.
 Properly formatted lists help the LLM understand relationships between elements and provide clearer output.

 While the LLM can still process the input without Markdown, the lack of structure may make it harder for the model to interpret complex tasks, potentially leading to less organized responses.